Arnavlal/ARPA/README.md

 **Workflow of Pangenome Construction.**

 Amino acid sequences from imported genomes (.faa files) are compressed to yield unique alleles.
-Subsequent encoded genes are iteratively clustered through bulk single linkage clustering by comparing residue counts (vRC), with cluster boundaries relying upon biological differences in vRCs of different proteins.
+Subsequent encoded genes are iteratively clustered through bulk single linkage clustering by comparing residue counts (vRC; a 20-value vectors in which each term is the total number of each of the 20 amino acid), with cluster boundaries relying upon biological differences in vRCs of different proteins.
 Resulting homologous proteins are separated by comparing gene neighborhoods, through a process that utilizes results from the prior clustering step, to yield orthologous groups.

 **In current first version of ARPA, clustering ("-dsp") has been the primary focus over paralog separation.**